ipfs/newsletter/published/weekly-115.md

 ## TOP STORY
 [The New Data.
 IPLD: The data layer of a decentralized… | by Mikeal Rogers | Nov, 2020 | Medium](https://medium.com/@mikeal/the-new-data-d6b5e392da43)

+## IPFS in 2021 – Call for Proposals
+Want to help shape the 2021 IPFS project plan?
+We’re looking for your input on what’s important for IPFS to focus on next year!
+The proposal period runs through December 7.
+Details on how you can give input here: https://blog.ipfs.io/2020-11-19-community-rfp/

 ## Quote of the week
 https://twitter.com/jgarzik/status/1327453544853745666?s=20